NOAA-EMC/global-workflow/docs/source/development.rst

  * In authoritative (main) repository:

-  - Work for the upcoming implementation (who: members of global-workflow-developers team)
+  - Work for upcoming implementation (who: members of global-workflow-developers team)
   - Major new features or port work (who: generally code managers and/or members of global-workflow-developers team)

  * In a fork: